15 Common Items You Didn’t Know Could Be Lifesavers

 Image Credit: Shutterstock.

 Turn a plastic bottle into a life-saving water filter.
-Cut off the bottom, put a hole in the cap, layer it with pebbles, sand, charcoal, and cotton, paper napkins, or a coffee filter, and pour water through to clean it.
+Cut off the bottom, put a hole in the cap, layer it with pebbles, sand, charcoal, cotton, paper napkins, or a coffee filter, and pour water through to clean it.
 It’s not my first choice for accessing clean water, but in a pinch, this kind of DIY filter will remove many particles from the water, at which point you could boil the water or use other purification methods to make it safe to drink.

 2) Duct Tape for Medical Emergencies